26 / 27 June

 Achievements: Le Mans Series Asia winner

 The son of legendary F1 designer, Adrian Newey, Harri finished second overall in the 2015 BRDC F4 Championship and then graduated to European F3, establishing himself as a regular top-10 challenger.
 As well as single seaters, Newey has excelled in sports cars and won the Asian Le Mans Series in 2018.
-He moves to Japanese SuperFormula in 2019.
+He's since competed in SuperFormula in Japan, the Le Mans 24 Hours and the DTM.

 Achievements: 2017 British GT Champion, 6th in 2017 Daytona 24 Hours

 Morris finished second in the BRDC F4 Championship in 2013, and graduated to Formula Renault in Europe, claiming third in the championship in 2014.
 He graduated to GP3 in 2015 and then moved to British GT in 2016, finishing third in his rookie season, before clinching the title in 2017.
 He raced at the Daytona 24 Hours in 2017, leading the race for three hours and finishing sixth overall.
-As a works Bentley driver, he returns to British GT in 2019.
+As a works Bentley driver, he returned to British GT in 2019, and raced overseas in 2020.

-Achievements: Raced at Daytona 24 Hours after winning Sunoco Whelen Challenge
+Achievements: Raced at Daytona 24 Hours after winning Sunoco Whelen Challenge, FR Americas champion 2020

 Lundqvist was the man to beat in BRDC British F3 in 2018, claiming seven wins across the season, and taking the crown at Silverstone after a late fight back from Nicolai Kjaergaard.
-His performances also landed him a drive at the Daytona 24 Hours courtesy of the Sunoco Whelen Challenge, and after taking a win during the EuroFormula Open Winter Series, moves up to the category full time, remaining with Double R for a third series in three years.
+His performances also landed him a drive at the Daytona 24 Hours courtesy of the Sunoco Whelen Challenge, and after taking a win during the EuroFormula Open Winter Series, moved up to the category full time in 2019.
+He won the Formula Regional Americas title in 2020, and secured an Indy Lights drive for 2021 as a result.

 Gamble joined BRDC British F3 for the 2018 season, his first campaign in single seaters, and immediately established himself as the top British candidate with a podium at Oulton Park and a win at Rockingham.
 A further win followed at Silverstone, and multiple podiums ensured he finished fifth overall.
-Nominated for the McLaren Autosport Award, he excelled in the assessments at Silverstone and was named as the most recent winner of the most prestigious motorsport award in the UK.
+Nominated for the McLaren Autosport Award, he excelled in the assessments at Silverstone and was named as the winner of the most prestigious motorsport award in the UK.
+He won the ELMS LMP3 crown in 2020, and moves up to LMP2 in 2021.

 Current series: TBC